xbps-src-tutorials/xbps-src-tutorials.github.io/src/pr-testing-tutorial.md

 should select `void-linux/void-packages`.

 #### git
 You'll have to figure out the pull request number.
-You can find it here:
+You can find it here (excluding the leading `#` character):

 ![pr number](images/pr_testing/pr_number.png)